linventif/hackid/README.md

 You will also be able to buy new skins for your terminal.
 More you will play, more you will earn points and more difficult the game will be.

+## How work difficulty?

+The difficulty of the game is based on the statistics of the player.
+The statistics are : the number of points, the number of enemies hacked, the number of tools bought, the median time of answers, the number of errors ...
+More good you are, more the game will be difficult.

 # License

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]